Elise Andaya: Cuba

 In Cuba Elise Andaya focused on how the fall of the Soviet Union effected economics and ideals and in turn how they changed views on reproduction, gender, and kinship strategies as well as prenatal care.
 Andaya interviewed lay people as well as medically trained professionals.
 She visited neighborhood clinics and attended consultations pertaining to reproduction.
 The objective of her research was to explore the way changes in politics and economics effect families and reproduction.
 Her research culminated multiple publications.
 In April 2014 her book "Conceiving Cuba: Reproduction, Women, and the State in the Post-Soviet Era" was published by Rutgers University Press, and is taught at Princeton University in the class "Medicine and Society in Contemporary Cuba".

 In 2007 she published her dissertation "Reproducing the Revolution: Gender, Kinship, in Contemporary Cuba".
 Her dissertation argues that Cuba's struggling economy is connected to low fertility rates.
 She asserts that the government's lack of care, men's general indifference toward children, and the difficulty of obtaining contraceptives cause women to seek abortions.
 In 2009 her article "The Gift of Health" was published.
-This article discussed how larger changes in socialism effect the care of patients.
+This article discussed how larger changes in socialism affect the care of patients.
 Andaya argues that due to the destabilization of the Cuban Government, healthcare no longer follows the socialist idea of egalitarianism, instead it is based on small "gifts" given as payment for the doctor.
 Andaya argues that this represents the beginning of a market economy.

 Andaya's work was reviewed by Latin American Politics & Society which wrote that her "study succeeds in giving us a subtle and complex picture (which broad-brush approaches cannot) of how the complicated, and often contradictory politics and policies of reproduction emerged in Cuba after 1959."
 The Journal of Pan African Studies writes that Andaya's book, Conceiving Cuba: Reproduction, Women, and the State in the Post-Soviet Era, "considers not only how socialist policies have profoundly affected the ways Cuban families imagine the future, but also how the current crisis in reproduction has deeply influenced ordinary Cubans' views on socialism and the future of the revolution."